Unit 7. Numerals I

 |This example shows a number as a nominative object:|

-Sometimes it is useful to conflate such numbers into a single object via mà.-desporption.
+Sometimes it is useful to conflate such numbers into a single object via mà.-desorption.

 Mathematical functions; very large numbers

-A mathematical function acts on a number, which makes this number (in terms of the Lemizh plot) the dative object.
-The result of the function is the accusative object, just as the lace is the result of the beaver’s action: squarerootÌ twoÌi. is the square root of two.
-Functions with two arguments have one of them in the dative and one in the nominative, as with powerÌ 8yì 4Ìe. ‘the content (=result) of 4 exponentiating 8; the 4th power of 8; 84 ’.
+A mathematical function acts on a number, which makes this number, in terms of the Lemizh plot, the dative object: dyprà 2Ìi. cosine-fact1 2-acc-dat2. means ‘to calculate the cosine of two’.
+The result of the function is the accusative object, just as the lace is the result of the beaver’s action: dyprÌ 2Ìi. cosine-acc1 2-acc-dat2. is the cosine of two.
+Functions with two arguments have one of them in the dative and one in the nominative: lrÌ 4yè 8Ìi. exponentiate-acc1 4-acc-nom2 8-acc-dat2. is ‘the result of 4 exponentiating 8; the 4th power of 8; 84’.
 This distribution of cases might be a bit arbitrary, but then it was introduced by mathematicians and is not part of the natural grammar.